th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 of this long process, but a crystalization of my current understanding of the Ouroboros model.

+I'll start with the very basics, assuming no delay on links and infinite capacity, and then gradually add delay, link capacity, failures, etc to assess their impact and derive _what_ needs to be added _where_ in order to come to the complete Ouroboros model.

+The main objective of the definitions -- and the Ouroboros model as a whole -- is to __separate mechanism__ (the _what_) __from policy__
+(the _how_) so that we have objective definitions and a _consistent_ framework for _reasoning_ about functions and protocols in computer networks.

+### The importance of first principles

+One word of caution, because this model might read like I'm "reinventing the wheel" and we already know how to do everything that is written here.
+Of course we do!
+The point is that the model reduces networking to its _essence_, to its fundamental parts.

+After studying most courses on Computer Networks, I could name the 7 layers of the OSI model, I know how to draw TCP 3-way handshakes, could detail 5 different TCP congestion control mechanisms, calculate optimal IP subnets given a set of underlying Local Area Networks, draw UDP headers, chain firewall rules in iptables, calculate CRC checksums, and derive spanning trees given MAC addresses of Ethernet bridges.
+But after all that, I still feel such courses teach about as much about computer networks as cookbooks teach about chemistry.
+I wanted to go beyond technology and the rote knowledge of _how things work_ to establish a thorough understanding of _why they work_.

 During most of my PhD work at the engineering department, I spent my research time on modeling telecommunications networks and computer networks as _graphs_.
 The nodes represented some switch or router --